enkodellc/blazorboilerplate/README.md

 Complete all Blazor dependencies.

 - The latest [.Net 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
 - Install the Latest Visual Studio 2022 with the ASP.NET and web development workload selected.
-Ver.
-3.1.0 is .net & Visual Studio 2019
 - Entity Framework Core on the command-line tools: **dotnet tool install --global dotnet-ef**

 ### How to run